 Accelerated Resolution Therapy

 Accelerated Resolution Therapy (ART) is a trauma-focused treatment developed in 2008 by Laney Rosenzweig, a licensed marriage and family therapist.
-It builds upon the research of other therapies which utilise eye movements (such as EMDR, another trauma-focused therapy) which are effective in the treatment of trauma and a range of other conditions.
+It builds upon the research of other therapies which utilise bilateral stimulation (eye movements and tapping, such as EMDR, another trauma-focused therapy) which are effective in the treatment of trauma and a range of other conditions.

 What can ART help with?